labex-labs/open-source-labs/react/react-quick-start/lab-conditional-rendering/step1.md

 }
 ```

 To run the project, use the following command.
-Then, you can refresh the HTTP 8080 Tab to preview the web page.
+Then, you can refresh the **Web 8080** Tab to preview the web page.

 ```bash
 npm start